Alexmsit/AMR_project/README.md

 ./Blender-x86_64.AppImage -P main.py
 ```

-The script scans the object folder and saves all paths to the object files which were found.
-Then the first object is placed into the Blensor scene and rotated randomly along all three axis.
-After rotation, the simulated lidar scan is conducted according to the settings within the config file.
-This process of rotation and scanning is repeated until the specified number of scans is reached, then the next object is placed into the scene for scanning.
+The script scans the object folder for the object file, loads it and places it into the Blensor scene.
+The object is then rotated randomly along all three axis.
+After rotation, the simulated Azure Kinect Scan is conducted according to the settings within the config file.

+This process of rotation and scanning is repeated until the specified number of scans is reached, then Blensor should quit automatically.

-The simulated lidar scans are saved in .pcd format within the pointcloud_files folder.
+The simulated Azure Kinect Pointcloud data is saved in .pcd format, while the corresponding Ground Truth Labels are saved in .txt format.
+For more information about the file format see the section below.

 <hr>